jdittrich/userNeedResearchBook/text/afterTheSession.md

 As a result of supplementing our notes from memory and by using the audio, sketches and photos we now have a document which summarizes our research session.
-The data  is mainly text-based, though if an information is better expressed via a sketch or an image paste it in the document or refer to it.
+The data  is mainly text-based though additional information is conveyed in sketches or photos.